luxxiferr/definitions_terminology_llm/README.md

 # Unambiguous Definition Generation in Semantically Scarce Terminological Resources

 High-quality terminological resources are essential for ensuring semantic precision and interoperability in specialised NLP applications.
-However, many existing terminological databases — such as the InterActive Terminology for Europe (IATE).
+However, many existing terminological databases, such as the InterActive Terminology for Europe (IATE), lack important semantic information for the reutilization of terms.

-This study explores whether Large Language Models (LLMs) can generate accurate, domain-appropriate definitions for specialised terms by leveraging contextual cues extracted from existing terminological resources.
+This study explores whether Large Language Models (LLMs) can generate accurate, domain-appropriate definitions for specialised terms by using contextual information extracted from existing terminological resources.
 Two open-source models, **Llama-3.1-8B-Instruct** and **Mistral-7B-v0.1**, were evaluated across four experimental setups with progressively richer semantic context:
 1. **Zero-shot prompting** with term and domain labels.
 2. **Prompting with semantic information**, based on the addition of structured metadata.
 3. **Retrieval-Augmented Generation (RAG) with semantic information** for relational contextualization.